CristianDavideConte/universalSmoothScroll/docs/FunctionsAbout.md

      <li> Contains the bottom border's height <i> (in px) </i> of the passed element. </li>
      <li> Contains the left border's width <i> (in px) </i> of the passed element. </li>
     </ol>
+    The returned border sizes don't take into consideration the css "transform" property's effects.
    </td>
   </tr>